 - Standardization of the production environment lowers the chance of configuration errors once the code is released.
 This leads to higher application performance, tighter security, and higher customer satisfaction.

+Contact Connectria for more information.
 DevOps can be a deep and sometimes complex topic, but it’s a philosophy that makes a lot of sense in today’s fast-paced, competitive world where speed to market matters.
-If you would like to discuss DevOps in more depth, you can reach out to me.
-We’d be happy to talk through your situation and help you determine if Managed DevOps is right for you.